asuresh213/numeripy/README.md

 Numeripy is a numerical methods package that includes various numerical methods often encountered in senior year Numerical Analysis + Optimization courses.
 It is written with the motivation to provide flexibility to the user in selecting a certain scheme and having a good precision control.
 It also helps one compare and contrast the performances of different schemes for a certain problem.
 Another potential avenue of use would be for pedagogical purposes - with a pre-compiled library, real time analysis of rather involved methods in class is made possible

-# Ver 0.1 comes with
+# Ver 0.1.6 comes with
 ### ODE solvers
     numeripy.ODE_solvers
  ##### Methods included
+ IVP solvers:
   - Euler
   - Modified Euler
   - Taylor (orders 2,3, 4 and 5)